-The Center for 21st Century Security and Intelligence at Brookings has formed a working group that will study the future of the national security industrial base.
+The Strobe Talbott Center for Security, Strategy, and Technology at Brookings has formed a working group that will study the future of the national security industrial base.

 Today, the industrial base as a whole is experiencing changes perhaps as never before.
 While individual firms and programs continue to rise and fall, the overall U.S. national security marketplace (now extending beyond traditional defense issues) is wrestling with revolutions in technology, new modes of warfare, and uncertainty in everything from its labor pool to trade policy to budgetary resources.